ashutoshmjain/gita/src/mathuraChap15.md

 She knows it - he thought - there is nothing to hide and it is not important "who told her" - yet he tried.

+Before she could answer, they heard a bell.
+He looked at the monitors - it was Angel!

+---

+Hope all well ! - asked Fairy opening the door - Angel right behind her.

+Oh - nothing serious - I was heading  to LA - I thought to soup up my car while I check on two of you !

-`Bhagya` (abstract noun)  - The generally accepted meaning of this Sanskrit word is "fate".
+> `Bhagya` (abstract noun)  - The generally accepted meaning of this Sanskrit word is "fate".
 If we peel a layer, the meaning reduces to the way things unfold in (immediate) present — our sensory reality.
 Somewhat opposite of this word (in English) is "Destiny" — the long term outcomes.
 As an astrologer, `Maharishi Parashara` learnt early on —  one can predict the destiny, but it is impossible to predict the  "fate" — the nuances of our sensory reality.

-There are infinite possibilities, triggered by just five senses, when they experience the variations of our "real verse" — our tiny box.
-Our emotions, actions, feelings, pains and elations — all live in this moment.
-Modern Hindi poet `Ayodhya Singh Upadhyay 'Hariaudh'` describes the possibilities — `Bhagya` — in his famous poem `Ek Boond` — a droplet of rain.
-He says as a droplet leaves the clouds, she wonders what is in store for her?.
-Will I diminish in the dirt, or will I burn in some fire?

-> Dev mere bhagy mein kya hai bada
 >
-> main bachungi ya milungi dhool mein?
->
-> ya jalungi gir angaare par kisi?
->
-> choo padungi ya kamal ke phool mein?
->
->---
 > O deity of luck, what ills wait in my fate?
 >
 > will I live, or lay on dirt to rot?